Digital Advertising Basics

 Use hashtags that make sense.
 Don’t forget the pound signs (although you may not want to continue calling them that).
 Hashtags are searchable and make it easier for consumers to find you.
 Don’t just think about the obvious.
 Research what people are using and add those to your Tweets and Instagram posts.
 Also, keep the hashtags under control.
 Two to three hashtags are fine.

 Don’t be “salesy” but let readers know how to buy from you, online and in person.
 Instagram has a shop button for businesses.
-You can’t sell a car on Instagram, but you can make connections and build relationships.
+You can’t sell a car on Instagram, but you can sell accessories, make connections, and build relationships.